Upcoming Batch EDI Platform and Server Changes

-Notify OHA of any material changes by submitting a new TPA (OHA 2080)
+Notify OHA of Any Material Changes by Submitting a New TPA

 Do this within 10 business days of the change.
-The new TPA (OHA 2080) must be signed by the authorized signer on your current TPA.
-(If your EDI submitter has changed, your new EDI submitter must also sign).
+The 2-page TPA (OHA 2080) must be signed by the authorized signer on your current TPA.
+(If your EDI submitter has changed, your new EDI submitter must also sign.)
 Material changes include changes to:

 - Authorized signers, transactions and EDI submitter

 - Your Oregon Medicaid ID, business name or Tax ID

 Keep a Current Trading Partner Agreement on File